Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 )

-A challenge to utilize any scripting language with GTK is that both GTK and the scripting language have their thread, and both are single-threaded environments.
+A challenge to utilize any scripting language with GTK is that both GTK and the scripting language has its thread, and both are single-threaded environments.
 Hence, it requires manual synchronization and also requires special wrapping of GTK structs as they are not marked as Sync/Send, which is required in Rust for multithreading.